Kiran1689/pulstack/README.md

     ```
     After running this command you will get your live site URL.
 > [!NOTE]
-> You can change the `directory name` according to your project. e.g If react project, pass `./build` folder
+> You can change the `directory name` according to your project. e.g If react project, pass `./build` folder.
+> If you haven't opted for creating a sample index.html file during init, you should paste your static files folder to this cloned repo.

 4. Destroy
 To destroy the stack run: